 Section 403 of the National Security Act of 1947 should be amended in the form set forth in Appendix II to this Report.
-These amendments, in summary, would :

-ŝ

-tr

-a.
-Make explicit that the CIA's activities must be related to foreign intelligence.

-13

-130

-PAGE

-SET ENTIRE

-protecting against

-departments.

-unauthorized dis-unauthorized dis-alosures within their own agencies and

-CIA

-andit

-The

-suspedied

-ç. ro)

-01

-b.
-Clarify and make public the responsibility of the Director of Central Intelligence to protect intelligence sources and methods Hgency from unauthorized disclosure.
-(The Director would be responsible for protecting against unauthorized disclosures within the CIA] the heads of other agencies and departments would be responsible for protecting against manthorized disclosures within their own agencies and departments, under the coordination of Director-of-Central-Intelligence; and the Director would be responsible for providing technical assistance and guidance to other agendy and department heads in tarrying out this respon-Autograce
+These amendments, in summary, would: Set ISET ENTING n except as specified by the Presidentina protecting against PAGE unauthorized dis-unauthorized dis-ulosures within they own afencies and published Executive Order, 13 departments.
+130 a.
+Make explicit that the CIA's activities must be related to CIA foreign intelligence. b.
+Clarify and make public the responsibility of the Biroctor of Control Intelligence to protect intelligence sources and methods Haency from unauthorized disclosure.
+(The Director would be responsible for protecting against unauthorized disclosures within the CIA] the heads of other agencies and departments would be responsible for protecting against manthorized disclosures within their own agencies and departments, under the coordination of and it Director of Central Intelligence; and the Director would be responsible for providing technical assistance and guidance to other agendy and department heads in terrying out this respon-Autograce Oand sibility-) c.

-sibility-) c.
 Confirm publicly the CIA's existing authority to collect foreign intelligence from willing sources within the United States, and prohibit the CIA from collection efforts within the United States directed at securing information from unknowing foreign intelligence American citizens.

-Recommendation (2)

-mouth

-oand

-- resident in a

-Published Executive Order,

-The President should by Executive Order prohibit the CIA from the collection of information about the domestic activities of United about States citizens (whether by overt or covert means), the evaluation, correlation, and dissemination of analyses or reports about such activities, and the storage of such information, with exceptions for the following categories of persons or activities :

-a.
-Persons presently or formerly affiliated or being considered ふ for affiliation with the CIA, directly or indirectly, or others who Elean require clearance by the CIA to receive classified information;

-b.
-Persons or activities that pose a threat to CIA facilities or personnel, provided that proper coordination with the FBI is accomplished;

-c.
-Persons who there is reason to suspect are engaged in espionage or other illegal activities relating to foreign intelligence, provided that proper coordination with the FBI is accomplished.
-Collection of information from normal library sources such as newspapers, books, magazines and other such documents is not to be affected by this order.
-Miscellancous information received incidental to appropriate CIA activities may be transmitted to an agency with appropriate jurisdiction, including law enforcement agencies.
-Information currently being maintained which is inconsistent with the order to be issued should be retained until all current investigations of the CIA are completed, or no may be required by law: destroyed at the conclusion

-of the cutrent congressional

-ns of as sum thereafter as pershould
+Recommendation (2) The President should by Executive Order prohibit the CIA from the collection of information about he domestic activities of United about Mr. States citizens (whether by overt or covert means), the evaluation, 130): correlation, and dissemination of analyses or reports about such activities, and the storage of such information, with exceptions for the should following categories of persons or activities: a.
+Persons presently or formerly affiliated or being considered e from persons for affiliation with the CIA, directly or indirectly, or others who Elean require clearance by the CIA to receive classified information; b.
+Persons or activities that pose athreat to CIA facilities or incidental personnel, provided that proper coordination with the FBI is acsuspeded Agency complished; c.
+Persons who there is reason to suspect are engaged-in espionage or other illegal activities relating to foreign intelligence, or disposition mation provided that proper coordination with the FBI is accomplished. which Collection of information from normal library sources such as newsust be directed papers, books, magazines and other such documents is not to be affected by this order.
+Miscellaneous information received incidental to appropriate CIA activities may be transmitted to an agency with ap-American propriate jurisdiction, including law enforcement agencies.
+Information currently being maintained which is inconsistent with the order to be issued should be retained until all current investigations of the CIA are completed, or no may be required by law: destroyed at the conclusion of the cutrent congressional ns of as sum thereafter as per(montand set b.f.)
+New zime footnote 1, to be inserted on new page 13 (old 130): The Executive Order authorized by this statute should recognize that when the collection of foreign intelligence from per who are not United States citizens results in the incidental acquisition of information from unknowing citizens, the Agency should be permitted to make appropriate use for or disposed of the such information.
+Such collection activities must be direct at foreign intelligence sources, and the involvement of American citizens must be incidental.

-e from persons

-incidental

-Agency

-a or disposition mation which

-ust be directed

-American